Tristan Thompson ‘Bending Over Backwards’ For Khloe Kardashian & Her Family Following Scandal, Per ‘Radar’

 Following the cheating scandal, Khloe’s family was reported to be furious with Tristan, especially her sister, Kim Kardashian.
 Kim was the most vocal about her upset over Tristan’s actions, and even spoke out about it during appearances on The Ellen DeGeneres Show and Live!
 With Kelly & Ryan.
 Kim even announced that Tristan had blocked her on social media after her comments about the scandal.

 However, after Khloe Kardashian and Tristan Thompson moved back to L.A. in June, the family gathered to celebrate Khloe’s 34th birthday.
-During the night, Kim posted videos with Tristan, and even asked him to unblock her from social media, which he did on camera.
+During the night, Kim posted videos with Tristan and even asked him to unblock her from social media, which he did on camera.

-Later, Kim opened up about her decision to ask Tristan to unblock her and film it for all of her fans to see, saying that it was a spur of the moment decision, and that she wanted to get away from all of the “awkward” feelings of the past.
+Later, Kim opened up about her decision to ask Tristan to unblock her and film it for all of her fans to see, saying that it was a spur of the moment decision and that she wanted to get away from all of the “awkward” feelings of the past.